jarrodmillman/pose-stats/description.md

 # Team

 Our team is well established in the statistics and scientific Python communities.
-We are uniquely positioned for creating a community around a Statistial Python OSE:\
+We are uniquely positioned for creating a community around a Statistical Python OSE:\

 **Stéfan van der Walt** is a research scientist at UC Berkeley.
 He is the founder of scikit-image and co-author of Elegant SciPy.
 He contributes to numerous packages in the ecosystem including NumPy, SciPy, scikit-image, and NetworkX.